Sarah-Uchenwoke/Excel-Projects/README.md

 # Excel-Projects
-Data Analysis with MS Excel
+Data Analysis with MS Excel.
-Analysis of a Grocery store sales data
+Analysis of a Grocery store sales data.